 Prior to April 2008, our emerging businesses unit addressed the needs of the manufacturing, logistics, telecommunications, utilities, consumer products, retail, professional services, pharmaceutical, and media and entertainment industries.
 In April 2008, we created a new industrial and infrastructure services business unit to focus specifically on the needs of the manufacturing, logistics, telecommunications and utilities industries.
 We believe several industries are at an accelerating stage of offshore business process outsourcing adoption, and therefore present significant opportunities for growth.
 These industries include consumer products, retail, professional services, pharmaceutical and, media and entertainment industries.
+Under our new vertical business unit structure that became effective as at April 1, 2011, we created separate business units to focus specifically on the needs of the consulting and professional services, healthcare, utilities, shipping and logistics, and manufacturing, retail, consumer products and telecom industries.

-As of March 31, 2010, we had 3,615 employees in this business unit.
-In fiscal 2010 and 2009, this business unit represented 10.7% and 10.9% of our revenue, and 15.9% and 14.7% of our revenue less repair payments, respectively.
+As at March 31, 2011, we had 5,945 employees in this business unit.
+In fiscal 2011 and 2010, this business unit represented 10.6% and 10.7% of our revenue, and 17.7% and 15.9% of our revenue less repair payments, respectively.

-Our strategy for our emerging businesses is to nurture and develop emerging industry-specific capabilities up to a point of critical mass from which new industry-focused operating units may emerge.
-We utilize three core functional service capabilities to penetrate our emerging businesses.
+Our strategy for our emerging businesses was to nurture and develop emerging industry-specific capabilities up to a point of critical mass from which new industry-focused operating units may emerge.
+We utilized three core functional service capabilities to penetrate our emerging businesses.
 These capabilities are broadly classified as:

-- finance and accounting services focused on finance and accounting services; - research and analytics services focused on market, business and, financial research and analytical services; and - business transformation services focused on business and process optimization services.
+- finance and accounting services focused on finance and accounting services; - · research and analytics services focused on market, business and, financial research and analytical services; and - global transformation practice focused on business and process optimization services.